subugoe/on-merrit-website/_posts/2020-08-25-easst-4s-conference.md

 [EASST](https://easst.net/) is the European Association for the Study of Science and Technology, where [4S](https://4sonline.org/) is the Society for Social Studies of Science.
 Like many other events in 2020, the conference happened virtually due to the COVID-19 pandemic.

 Our colleagues Stefan Reichmann and Bernhard Wieser from TU Graz submitted the abstract _“Between Uptake and Rigour – Dilemmas of Open Science”_, and on August 19th, 2020 they had the chance to present their ongoing work in ON-MERRIT.
 Both lead the project work package that investigates the relationship between research and policymaking; to better identify the key issues, some crucial research questions to help understand that relationship have been developed, such as:
-* are Open Science outputs used in policymaking, and if so, how?
+* Are Open Science outputs used in policymaking, and if so, how?
 * To what extent does the adoption of Open Science practices affect the adoption of scientific knowledge by policymakers?
 * Why use scientific knowledge in policy?